Originally written: 3/11/2011; last update: 7/16/2017

 The Linux kernel's EFI stub loader has a number of unique features.
 Some are positive, some are negative, and some can be either:

-As a practical matter, this approach works well for most recent distributions, although the problem with some 3.7.x and 3.8.x kernels is troubling.
-The EFI stub loader works best in conjunction with the rEFInd or gummiboot boot manager, which can specify the extra options that the Linux kernel requires when booted in this way, thus eliminating the awkwardness of having to type options every time you boot.
+As a practical matter, this approach works well for most recent distributions.
+The EFI stub loader works best in conjunction with the rEFInd or gummiboot/systemd-boot boot manager, which can specify the extra options that the Linux kernel requires when booted in this way, thus eliminating the awkwardness of having to type options every time you boot.
 In fact, as described on the rEFInd page, the combination of rEFInd and the EFI stub loader can enable you to upgrade your kernel in a drag-and-drop fashion, without having to edit any configuration files!

 Installing the EFI stub loader entails configuring your 3.3.0 or later kernel and compiling it (or obtaining a suitably pre-configured kernel) and then installing the kernel on your ESP (or on some other EFI-accessible partition) in the usual way for an EFI boot loader.
 If you need help compiling your own kernel, consult a Web page on the topic, such as How to: Compile Linux Kernel 2.6 or Compiling the Linux Kernel.
 If you've never done it before, be aware that the worst part of the task is sifting through the thousands of kernel options to decide what you need.
 A generic kernel configuration file can be handy; it will set the options that will work on most computers, similar to what distribution providers use.
 You should pay attention to one, or possibly two, kernel configuration options: